 Here are the stats on this event from Thomas Grazulis:

 Hit at 1715 local time.
-There were 6 injuries and 2 fatalities.
-The path length was 5 miles and the width 100 yards.
+There were six injuries and two fatalities.
+The path length was five miles and the width 100 yards.
 Rating given: F3.

 Details from Grazulis: